prapalu/esw/README.md

 ## Contents
-- `src`: the folder with the source code to handle the workflows.
+- `src`: the folder with the source code to parse, to evaluate and to serialize the workflows.
 More details [here](src/README.md)
 - `rdf`: the folder that contains the information about the RDF Graph (ontology, turtle files, useful queries)
-- `workflows`: the folder that contains the main data of this project.
-More details on how this folder is structured [here](workflows/README.md)
+- `collections`: the folder that contains the main data of this project.
+More details [here](collections/README.md)

+## Definitions

+### Search Topic and Search Task

+A Search Topic has the aim of investigate a specific portion of a Knowledge Base (e.g. Basketball Players).
+It is a collection of questions (also called Search Task) that guide the exploration.
+Usually, there are some given URIs related to the Search Topic in order to provide a starting point for the exploration.

+### Search Workflow

+A Search Workflow is an implementation of a Search Topic.
+Given the Search Topic, the worker has to write a sequence of queries to give an answer to the Search Tasks provided.

+### Ground Truth

+A Ground Truth is a special Search Workflow that in our opinion solves in the best way the Search Tasks of the Search Topic.
+Ground Truth is used to evaluate the performance of the Search Workflows.

+## Inside the resource

+We have two separate collections of Search Workflows.

+About 2021 collection:
+- 6 macro topic (Geography, Politics, Movies, Book, Sport, Companies)
+- 21 workers
+- 24 Search Topics
+- 126 Search Workflows (each worker was assigned to implement a search workflow for each macro topic)

+About 2022 collection:
+- 3 macro topic (Movies, Sport, History)
+- 41 workers
+- 21 Search Topics
+- 123 Search Workflows (each worker was assigned to implement a search workflow for each macro topic)